 Girls' Lacrosse- An Overview

-Girls' lacrosse is a non-contact game played by 12 players: a goalkeeper, five attackers and six defenders.
+Girls' lacrosse is a non-contact game played by 12 players: a goalkeeper, four attackers, three midfielders and four defenders.
 Seven field players may cross the restraining line and four stay behind.
 The object of the game is to shoot the ball into the opponent's goal.
 The team scoring the most goals wins.

 Girls' and women's lacrosse begins with a draw, which is taken by the center position.
 The ball is placed between two horizontally held crosses (sticks), placed back-to-back, at the center of the field.
 At the sound of the whistle, the ball is flung into the air as the crosses are pulled up and away.
 The sticks must come up over the players' head.
 A draw is used to start each half and after each goal, and it takes place at the center of the field.
 Only five players from each team are permitted between restraining lines at the time of the draw.
 Once the signal for the draw occurs, the players behind each restraining line may cross over.